 3. You can pledge your portfolio as collateral for a loan.

 4. You don’t have to begin emptying your taxable account when you turn age 70.5.

 5. You have “basis” in your account – when you take money out, you pay taxes only on the growth.

 6. You pay a top tax federal rate of 20% (+ possibly a 3.8% Net Investment Income Tax) on long-term capital gains and qualified dividends (from stock held for at least one year).
-This is about half of the current top tax bracket of 39.6% and over half if you take an early distribution and pay a 10% penalty for early withdrawal.
+This is significantly less than the current top tax bracket of 37% and over half if you take an early distribution and pay a 10% penalty for early withdrawal.